 The challenges involved in the account payable reconciliation are as follows.

-- Time-consuming and tedious: Account Payable reconciliation is a time-consuming process, particularly whether larger volumes of data are involved.
+1. Time-consuming and tedious: Account Payable reconciliation consumes a lot of time, especially when larger volumes of data are involved.

 Key takeaways